 This will give us five rows for the weeks of each month (because they don't always neatly fit into four tidy weeks), one header row to list the days of the week, and seven columns for the days themselves, Sunday through Saturday.

 Once you've input the values you'd like (either mine or your own, if you'd like something different), click OK.

 You'll see your cursor change—Click and Drag to place the table.
-It should look similar to this.
+Your calendar in InDesign template should look similar to this.

 Now that we've placed our Table, we can resize it.
 Mouse Over any of the dividing lines and your cursor will change to resize handles.
 Click and Drag to resize, if desired.

 I resized the top rows, where I plan to put the days of the week—I didn't feel this needed to be as big as the dates themselves.